 In December 2015, Shanghai Caiyin acquired the servicing rights and obligations of all outstanding loan contracts facilitated by Shanghai Niwodai Finance Information Co., Ltd. ("Niwodai Finance"), an entity providing offline individual finance services controlled by the Founder, as well as the obligation to continue to provide guarantee on those loans through investor assurance program that was previously managed by Niwodai Finance.
-Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB700 million as the total consideration.
-At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB136.3 million, and accordingly, the amounts due from Niwodai Finance to pay Shanghai Caiyin was RMB563.7 million at the time of the agreement, which represents the contractual consideration net of funds remaining in the investor assurance program of Niwodai Finance.
-The transaction is referred to as the "2015 Acquisition".
+Niwodai Finance agreed to pay Shanghai Caiyin a net amount of RMB 563,730 as the total consideration.
 The Group recorded a guarantee liability in connection with the transaction of RMB 2.9 billion as "other guarantee liabilities" in the consolidated balance sheet.
 The liability gradually depletes as Shanghai Caiyin fulfills its guarantee obligations and is expected to wind down by the end of 2019, one year after the due date of the last repayment of loans facilitated by Niwodai Finance (see Note 6).